JensRantil/jensrantil.github.io/content/posts/2025-02-22_kafka-architecture/index.md

 ```
 As soon as consumer group X has processed record 66 in partition 1, it updates `consumer_groups.X.partitions.1` to `66`.

 To avoid contention in incrementing these consumer offsets, **every partition is assigned to one consumer** in each consumer group.
 It is up to each consumer to update these offsets whenever they want (every minute, every message, after 10 messages, etc.).
 This means that _there is only one consumer per consumer group that consumes each partition_.
-This has immense implications, which my next blog post will be about.
+This has immense implications, which [my next blog post][next-post] will be about.

+[next-post]: {{< relref "2025-09-05_apache-kafka-and-ordering" >}}

 ## Further reading